-Published January 05, 2021 • 4 minute read
+Published October 14, 2022 • 5 minute read

-While companies that work with contractors should carefully track COIs to ensure compliance and mitigate their risks, some are unaware of how to collect this critical documentation.
-We’ll explain what you need to know about the process.
+While companies working with contractors should carefully track COIs to ensure compliance and mitigate risks, some are unaware of how to collect this critical documentation in the first place.

 Your Third-Party Contractor

-Contractors can reach out to their insurance broker or provider directly to discuss whether their current policy meets contractual requirements, purchase any necessary riders, have add you as a certificate holder, and secure documentation.
+Contractors can reach out to their insurance broker or provider directly to discuss whether their current policy meets contractual requirements, purchase any necessary riders, add you as a certificate holder, and secure documentation.
 Simply contact them with your request.

 These tips will help you craft an effective request: